gpsabp/har-cleaningdata/README.md

 # har-cleaningdata
 Prepare tidy data that can be used for later analysis;
-Project for the Getting and Cleaning Data courseara from the Johns Hopkins University
+Project for the Getting and Cleaning Data coursera from the Johns Hopkins University

 # Dataset
 Human Activity Recognition Using Smartphones Dataset;